-29. Under the "Corporate Responsibility" section of its website, Syngenta acknowledges the inter-connected nature of the commodity market and its responsibility to stakeholders affected by its business, including but not limited to Plaintiffs and the Minnesota class:
+27. Under the "Corporate Responsibility" section of its website, Syngenta acknowledges the integrated nature of the commodity market and its responsibility to stakeholders affected by its business, including but not limited to Producers and Non-Producers:

 Our stakeholders are the people who can affect our business or who are affected by it.
 They include the following groups: